 Once the Probate Petition is filed, all issues have been resolved and the Surrogate’s Court recognizes the case may be heard, the Surrogate’s Court will determine whether the will is valid (remember, a valid will must be properly executed and accurately reflect the wishes of the testator), and, if such a determination is made, the Surrogate’s Court will issue an order granting letters testamentary to the executor.
 Letters testamentary give an executor the authority to act on behalf of the estate and distribute your assets as per your will.

 The process of petitioning the Surrogate’s Court for letters testamentary is complex and overwhelming.
 In addition, as the fiduciary of the estate, you must ensure the assets are properly distributed and debts are paid-off; failure to do so, even if due to an inadvertent error, may result in personal liability.
 For these reasons, it is absolutely important that you are represented by an probate lawyer.

 As your probate attorney, we will work closely with you and the Surrogate’s Court in the following:

 - Determining the beneficiaries and any other interested parties

 - Properly completing all documents required by the Surrogate’s Court, including, the probate petition, inventory of assets, family tree affidavits, and accounting

 We will guide you through the complex and detail oriented process that begins with filing the petition and ends with the Surrogate’s Court order closing out the estate.

-The attorneys at James G. Dibbini & Associates, P.C. have over 20 years of experience in Wills, Trusts & Estates.
+The estate probate attorneys at James G. Dibbini & Associates, P.C. have over 20 years of experience in Wills, Trusts & Estates.